All right, hour two this Friday, Sean Hannity Show, toll-free, 800-941 Sean.

 You can learn more by downloading the Phoenix Group's free investment packet today.

-Just visit pH on Hannity.com today.
+Just visit phxonhannity.com today.

-All right, if you've been hiding at work some and you're buried in your work all day and you haven't heard the news, the Hunter Biden plea deal has just totally collapsed today uh in a Delaware courtroom appearance with a lot of drama from earlier today.
+The Hunter Biden plea deal has just totally collapsed today in a Delaware courtroom appearance with a lot of drama from earlier today.

-And you know, apparently the judge in this case was very angry that Biden's lawyers wanted her, the judge, to rubber stamp this plea deal.
+And, you know, apparently the judge in this case was very angry that Biden's lawyers wanted her, the judge, to rubber stamp this plea deal.

-Uh we're going to get to James Comer in a second.
+We're going to get to James Comer in a second.

 The White House did not have a very good session.

-Well, it wasn't a great day for Corrine Jean Pierre, the White House press secretary.
+Well, it wasn't a great day for Corrine Jean-Pierre, the White House press secretary.

-Uh then and listen to how she tries to distance her the president from his own son by saying he's a private citizen, then this is uh all about him, a personal matter for him.
+And listen to how she tries to distance the president from his own son by saying he's a private citizen.

 Anyway, listen.